benawad/dogehouse/DESIGN_GUIDELINES.md

 ## Spacing

 This is an approximation.
-On some circumstances other values will be used to ensure readability, consistency and visual balance, so make sure to also check the UI Design and the spacing used there.
+On some circumstances, other values will be used to ensure readability, consistency and visual balance, so please make sure to also check the UI Design and the spacing used there.

 ![DogeHouse spacing](https://i.imgur.com/gRIJAXA.png)